phonetonote/paperweight/README.md

 OPENAI_API_KEY: Your OpenAI API key, required for using the GPT-3.5 Turbo model.
 This is not explicitly called for anywhere in the application code, but is rather automagically used by the openai library.

-S3_BUCKET_NAME: Specifies the S3 bucket name where backups are stored.
-Required for the backup functionality.

-S3_ENDPOINT_URL: The endpoint URL for S3 services, necessary for accessing the S3 bucket.

-AWS_ACCESS_KEY_ID: Your AWS access key ID, essential for authentication with AWS services.

-AWS_SECRET_ACCESS_KEY: Your AWS secret access key, used alongside the access key ID for secure access to AWS services.

-S3_REGION_NAME: Defines the AWS region for the S3 service.
-Defaults to "auto" if not explicitly set, allowing automatic determination based on the endpoint URL.

 DIRECTORY_NAME: (Optional) Can be set to define a default directory for --directory, overriding the default current directory.

 DB_NAME: (Optional) Sets a default database name for --db-name, overriding the default "papers.db".